CemalUnal/cli/docs/guides/postgres/quickstart/quickstart.md

 Here, we have created a PostgreSQL database with single node, *primary* only.

+## Connect with PostgreSQL database

-Please note that KubeDB operator has created a new Secret called `quick-postgres-auth` for storing the *username* and *password* for `postgres` database.
+KubeDB operator has created a new Secret called `quick-postgres-auth` for storing the *username* and *password* for `postgres` database.

 ```yaml
  $ kubectl get secret -n demo quick-postgres-auth -o yaml